web-work-tools/web-work-tools.github.io/_posts/content/2019-05-27-make-a-github-portfolio.md

 ## Step 3

 If you already have a web-page, then maybe you aren't reading this..
-If you don't, then you must name the repository the same as your name on github.
+Either way, you must name your repository as the same as your username (or the organizations name) on github.
 So my first website's repository name is [infominer33.github.io](https://github.com/infominer33/infominer33.github.io) since my github username is infominer33.
-Now it publishes to `infominer.id` (but also `infominer33.github.io`) because I have a custom domain, and every other repository I publish is a branch of that first domain.
+Now it publishes to `infominer.id` (but also `infominer33.github.io`) because I have a custom domain, and every other repository I publish from my user account, rather than in an organization, is a branch of that first domain.

 Since I already have a primary webpage, I change my repository name to `repo-portfolio`.
 That way, it lives at: